 It is why having a transparent system in place is vital.
-Otherwise, people will only focus on the objectives that are best suited for their own progress.
+Otherwise, people will only focus on the objectives best suited for their progress.
 Here the only thing that matters is the progress of the entire organization instead of individuals.

-Focus on different departments such as sales, research, and development, marketing, technology, etc. Take distinct factors into account that can impact setting and achieving objectives, for example, time, capital, resources, manpower, etc.
+Focus on sales, research and development, marketing, technology, etc. Take distinct factors into account that can impact setting and achieving objectives, such as time, capital, human resources, etc.

 Performance Objectives in Business

 Organizational objectives meaning can be different for every company.
 It can be achieved by creating a business plan with performance goals and objectives.
 Eventually, a business needs to make money, and all the parameters should focus on these outcomes.
-Despite the market fluctuations, pandemic, or any other roadblock, making the customer satisfied is the way to go forward on the path of success.
+Despite market fluctuations, pandemics, or any other roadblock, satisfying their customer is the way to progress toward success.
 Keeping the parameters below will help in analyzing the organizational objectives and predict their impact on the business landscape:

 To start, strive for quality.
-Whether it’s a service or product, quality will draw customers to your business through continuous recommendations.
+Quality will draw customers to your business through continuous recommendations, whether it’s a service or product.

-Remember the time when you ordered food online, and it took forever to arrive.
+Remember when you ordered food online, and it took forever to arrive?
 You couldn’t wait to give the delivery service a negative rating.
-The truth is the speed in business matters a lot.
+The truth is that speed in business matters a lot.
 Swift delivery of products and services to clients leads to high customer satisfaction.
-Also, speeding up processes saves money as it allows businesses to provide the same service to more people in less time.
+Also, speeding up processes saves money allowing businesses to provide the same service to more people in less time.

 Speed needs consistency to make any impression.
-For example, Dominos won’t be successful without their 30-minute delivery promise.
+For example, Dominos will only be successful with its 30-minute delivery promise.
 All customers expect delivery as and when promised.
 If that doesn’t happen consistently, they’ll switch to competitors, even if that involves paying more money.

 Flexibility is a competitive edge and need of the hour.
 Modern businesses must be flexible enough to go through the changes in the market according to customer requirements.
 For example, a local grocery store that built an app so people could order from their homes during the pandemic will thrive.
 Trust in a business is earned through innovation and customer service.